Gumichocopengin8/xsum.rs/README.md

 This crate implments xsum algorithm by Radford M. Neal (https://arxiv.org/abs/1505.05571).

-xsum is able to calculate fast exact summation
+xsum is able to calculate fast exact summation.

+> [!NOTE]
-⚠️ Currently, xsum supports `f64` calculation only.
+> ⚠️ Currently, xsum supports `f64` calculation only.

+## Xsum Types

+- `XsumSmall`: Optimized for vectors or arrays with up to 1,000 elements.
+- `XsumLarge`: Optimized for vectors or arrays with more than 1,000 elements.
+- `XsumAuto`: Automatically selects the appropriate variant when the vectors or array size is unknown.
+- `XsumVariant`: Provides a convenient interface for managing multiple Xsum structs.

+> [!TIP]
+>
+> `XsumAuto` internally uses `XsumSmall` and `XsumLarge`.
+> `XsumAuto` has runtime overhead to determine when to switch from `XsumSmall` to `XsumLarge`.
+> If you already know the input size in advance, consider using `XsumVariant` instead to avoid this overhead.

 ## Usage